-Application : Applied Explanation on : application of the practice The Board is currently supported by the Group Company Secretary, Mr Lee Wei Yen Simon, who has more than 30 years of experience in corporate secretarial practice.
+Application : Applied Explanation on : application of the practice : The Board is currently supported by the Group Company Secretary, M Lee Wei Yen Simon, who has more than 30 years of experience in corporate secretarial practice.
 He is a Practicing Secretary registered with Suruhanjaya Syarikat Malaysia and is an Associate of The Malaysian Institute of Chartered Secretaries and Administrators.
-He holds a Master of Business Administration in Finance from University Putra Malaysia and a Master of Advanced Business Practice from University of South Australia.
-Mr Simon Lee provides counsel to the Board on governance matters and facilitates effective information flows between the Board, Board Committees and Senior Management.
+He holds a Master of Business Administration in Finance from Universit Putra Malaysia and a Master of Advanced Business Practice from University of South Australia.
+The Group Company Secretary provides counsel to the Board on governance matters and facilitates effective information flows between the Board, Board Committees and Senior Management.
 He renders effective support to the Chairman of the Board/Chairmen of Board Committees and Directors in the discharge of their roles and responsibilities; and facilitates effective communication of decisions and policies made by the Board/Board Committees to the Management.
 He also ensures Board procedures; applicable rules and regulations; and relevant laws are followed and complied with.
-Mr Simon Lee constantly keeps himself abreast with changes in relevant laws; rules and regulations; and industry development through continuously attending trainings and regular interactions with various stakeholders.
-The Board assesses the fitness and propriety of Mr Simon Lee annually in accordance with the Group's Policy on Fit and Proper.
-For FY2022, the Board is satisfied with the performance and support rendered by him as Group Company Secretary.
-Explanation for : departure Large companies are requir to complete the columns be red to complete the columns below.
+The Group Company Secretary constantly keeps himself abreast with changes in relevant laws; rules and regulations; and industry development through continuously attending trainings and regular interactions with various stakeholders.
+The Board assesses the fitness and propriety of the Group Company Secretary annually in accordance with the Group's Policy on Fit and Proper.
+For FY2023, the Board is satisfied with the performance and support rendered by the Group Company Secretary.
+Explanation for : departure Large companies are requin to complete the columns b red to complete the columns below.
 Non-large companies are encouraged elow.